-In the first piece, Sweet Sunset, I intend to put together kindred feelings and emotions from my love for nature and the overwhelming, melancholic sweet scent on a summer evening in the countryside, while wandering on a lonely path lost in the deep green by a lake or in meadows surrounded by hazy hills.
+In Sweet Sunset, I intend to put together kindred feelings and emotions from my love for nature and the overwhelming, melancholic sweet scent on a summer evening in the countryside, while wandering on a lonely path lost in the deep green by a lake or in meadows surrounded by hazy hills.

 Quartet is about Elements playing with Nature, so careless about humanity.
 Nature plays with its Elements too, even more carelessly.
 At times, Beauty is so enlightening in Nature’s hidden and mysterious combinations, design, numbers.
 A camera can catch such beauty forever, and this is to me an immense gift from the Divine.

 Lonely Dryness represents solitude in Nature.
 This tree stands lonely on a dry land, its brown branches contrasting with the cloudy blue-gray sky.
 Reiterating isolation and loneliness is the raven on the branch: it is there, maybe sharing this pure isolation for a moment, or a few minutes.
 The sense of the Unknown dominates the scene.

 Calm Seascape was made using a variety of in-camera and post-processing techniques.
 Through this work, I wanted to achieve a sense of calm and tranquillity.
 The sea always had a calming effect on me.
 I love minimalism and minimal landscapes: looking at the horizon over a seascape, to me, makes for the perfect scene.

 Painterly Tree is very personal: its painterly look represents my mood, emotions and attitude towards natural elements and scenes.
 The sense of the Unknown is here depicted by means of the fog in the background, so as to cover, hide what’s behind and around.